idexio/idex-sdk-js/README.md

 #### cancelNewest

-Cancel the newer (taker) order in full
+Cancel the newer (taker) order in full.
+This is the only valid option when time-in-force is set to fill or kill

 Type: [string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)